Lightstreamer/Lightstreamer-example-Monitor-client-javascript/README.md

 </adapters_conf>
 ```

-The factory configuration of Lightstreamer server already provides this adapter deployed.<br>

 <!-- END DESCRIPTION lightstreamer-example-monitor-client-javascript -->
 ## Install
 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps.